jlarge11-demos/terraform-cloud-backend/README.md

 ### Teardown
 * To tear down the AWS infrastructure, simply run `terraform destroy`.
 * You can tear down the organization in Terraform Cloud by clicking Settings and then Delete Organization.

+# Optional - Simulating a Team
+Once you get the hang of this, one thing you can try is to clone this repo twice.
+Then, you can play around with running one command from one repo and another command from another repo.
+Everything should work fine with no conflicts and nothing getting out of sync.